 Take a 23 km drive along the rim of South Africa's most spectacular canyon - The Blyderivier Poort or nowadays known as the Molatse Canyon - and marvel at the scenic wonders the poort has on offer - like the Three Rondavels, God's Window, the Pinnacle and Bourke's Luck Potholes.
 The road (R532) connects the northern towns accessible from the R36 (Hoedspruit, Burgersfort and Orighstad) with the southern towns of Graskop and Sabie.
 There is a significant altitude gain of 480 vertical metres, but due to the length of the pass, the average gradient is a mild 1:47.
 The steepest gradient you will experience is on the northern sector, where it gets to 1:14.

-This beautiful, tarred pass winds it's way up the escarpment on the R533 from Graskop in the east to Pilgrims Rest in the west.
-The scenery is breathtaking, with forests, waterfalls and birdlife in abundance.
-This is a very steep pass, especially on the eastern side with gradients as tough as 1:5.
-The pass has an average gradient of 1:11 which places it in the Top 20 SA passes in terms of average gradient.
+This beautiful, long, tarred pass winds it's down the escarpment on the R533 between Graskop in the east and Pilgrim's Rest in the west.
+The scenery is breathtaking, with forests, waterfalls, ghost towns, old mines and birdlife in abundance.
+This is a fairly steep pass, especially on the eastern side with gradients around 1:10.

 Winding gently through the picturesque province of Mpumulanga, Botha's Nek Pass -- on the R38 -- is 13.8km long, starting at 853m ASL and rising to 1441m - resulting in a moderate gradient of 1/22.
 It connects Barberton in the east with Badplaas which is 38 km to the west.
 The pass is tarred, well engineered and in good condition.
 It contains 26 curves, bends and corners of which six are greater then 90 degrees.

-This pass, together with it's sister pass, the Mpageni Pass forms the bulk of the old Nelspruit-Kaapmuiden road.
+The Bouldersberg Pass, together with it's sister pass, the Mpageni Pass forms the bulk of the old Nelspruit-Kaapmuiden road.
 It is a narrow tarred road [D286] that traverses the Crocodile Poort Nature Reserve.
-It climbs 473 vertical meters over a distance of 6,65 km to produce a stiff average gradient of 1:14, with some sections as steep as 1:5.
-The pass terminates where the Mpageni Pass starts (at the summit).
+It descends 454 vertical meters over a distance of 8,7 km to produce a stiff average gradient of 1:19, with some sections as steep as 1:14.
+The pass terminates near the intersection with the tarred R38 to Barberton.
 Watch out for wild animals, especially at night and it should also be noted that there are two control booms, where you have to sign in and out.
+This pass should be reviewed with the Mpageni Pass as they virtually run back to back.
+The road parallels the Crocodile river for most of its length.

 This short, gravel pass forms part of the Rooi Ivoor 4x4 route which includes another unofficial pass - The Doornhoek Pass (also featured on this site).
 Together these two passes form the ascent and descent towards a deep valley to the north.
 The Buffelskloof Pass traverses a mountain to the north of the Buffelskloof Dam and offers many viewing options over the dam, which get better as altitude is gained.
 This road can only be driven with a high clearance vehicle or 4x4 with low range.
 Access is restricted to permit holders.
 The route is gated along the lower parts of the Buffelskloof dam road as well as in the north at the Doornkloof farm.
 For more information on the full 4x4 route, please Google Rooi Ivoor 4x4